anaungurean/CoachCode-FrontEnd/README.md

 # **Project CoachCode FrontEnd React**

+This project serves as **my thesis project for my university degree**.
+CoachCode addresses a crucial issue in the landscape of competitive IT interviews, providing a comprehensive suite of functionalities designed to empower users throughout their job search and interview preparation process.
+The application offers a range of features aimed at enhancing technical skills, interview performance, and preparation for a successful career.
 This project includes a front-end application built using React with Vite and JavaScript.
-It serves as **my thesis project for my university degree**.
-Below are details about the directory structure and main modules of the front-end.

 ## **Documentation**
 [Licenta_Final.pdf](https://github.com/user-attachments/files/16427196/Licenta_Final.pdf)